nabanitabag/Superheroes-versus-Supervillains/README.md

 # intro-to-node

-Superheroes versus super-villains game using node.js and npm.
+Superheroes versus super-villains game as an introduction to node.js and npm.